zodio/pear-system-daemon/README.md

-Pear System Deamon
+Pear System Daemon
 ========

-This is Pear System Deamon for composer
+This is Pear System Daemon for composer